jumpcutking/threads/README.md

 # threads
 Threads is a multiple-thread management tool handling a pool of threads and communication between all connected threads for node.js.
 Threads is a powerful solution to going beyond web workers.
 Threads share the same modules, have acess to the same scripts, but don't require forked processes.
 Threads also communicate through encoded JSON.

-Orginally built as part of The Universe App Tools and other applications I'm working on, I've decided to release the source to help the community solve the greater problem: helping Node.JS function with sustainable thread management comparable to other environments.
-It's not perfect but it's a good start.
-This is server side threads NOT worker-threads.
-It's a difficult approach, for better or worse.
+Orginally built as part of The Universe App Tools, I've decided to release the source to help the community solve the node threading problem: helping Node.JS function with mutliple process threads and communicate between all processes.
+This is application threads and can't be used in browser.
+It's a different approach than worker threads, for better or worse.

 ## License
 The license is close to MIT with a few important modifications.
 Check the license file for more information.
 May be subjct to The Universe Terms of Service. https://egtuniverse.com/legal/terms